scottbale/noted/dev-log.md

 ## 10/21/16

 straightening out ccm.
 Looks like I `pip`-installed pcmanus one, and git-clone'd internal `riptano` one.
-Going to try uninstalling the first.
+Going to try uninstalling the first. *update 11/1* looks like `ccm` is a dev dependency, see `dev/requirements.txt`, and it picks up the pcmanus one.

 remember: